Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Phase 25 mg → stop (or 5 mg every other day)2–4 weeks

-Discontinuation symptoms vs. relapse — how to tell the difference Discontinuation symptoms appear within days of dose reduction, improve immediately when the dose is restored, and include typical signs such as brain zaps, dizziness, and tingling.
-A relapse of depression appears only after weeks, causes no brain zaps, and does not respond immediately to dose restoration.
-When in doubt, always see your doctor.
+Discontinuation symptoms vs. relapse – how to tell them apart?
+Discontinuation symptoms appear within days of the reduction, improve immediately when the dose is raised again, and include typical signs such as brain zaps, dizziness, and tingling.
+A relapse of the depression only appears after weeks, shows no brain zaps, and does not respond immediately to raising the dose again.
+When in doubt, always see a doctor.

-SSRI + NSAID = dangerous combination Escitalopram inhibits serotonin uptake in platelets — reducing their clotting ability.
-NSAIDs like ibuprofen additionally damage the gastrointestinal lining.
+SSRI + NSAID = a dangerous combination Escitalopram inhibits the uptake of serotonin into the platelets – this reduces their ability to clot.
+NSAIDs like ibuprofen additionally damage the stomach lining.
 The combination increases the risk of gastrointestinal bleeding by a factor of 12.
-This is the same interaction as with citalopram — and applies equally to escitalopram.
+This is the same interaction as with citalopram – and applies equally to escitalopram.

-This combination almost always arises unintentionally: a patient takes escitalopram daily and reaches for an ibuprofen tablet from the medicine cabinet for headaches or back pain — without knowing they are multiplying their bleeding risk.
-The solution is simple: paracetamol (acetaminophen) as the standard painkiller. brite's interaction check detects this combination automatically.
+This combination almost always arises unintentionally: a patient takes escitalopram daily and reaches for the ibuprofen tablet from the home medicine cabinet for headaches or back pain – without knowing that this multiplies their bleeding risk.
+The solution is simple: paracetamol as the standard painkiller.
+The brite interaction check detects this combination automatically.

 PainkillerRisk with escitalopramRecommendation

 Ibuprofen12-fold increased GI bleeding risk!Avoid!
-If necessary: + pantoprazole
+If needed: + pantoprazole

 Diclofenac12-fold increased GI bleeding risk!Avoid!

-Low-dose aspirin (75–100 mg)5-fold increased bleeding riskIf cardiologically indicated: + pantoprazole
+Low-dose aspirin5-fold increased bleeding riskIf needed for cardiac reasons: + pantoprazole

-A little-known but practically relevant interaction: escitalopram mildly inhibits the liver enzyme CYP2D6 — which is responsible for metabolising metoprolol.
-This can raise metoprolol levels, potentially causing increased bradycardia.
-This is usually clinically uncritical but should be noted in cardiac patients.
-Combination with bisoprolol does not carry this interaction — bisoprolol is not metabolised via CYP2D6.
+A little-known but practically relevant interaction: escitalopram slightly inhibits the liver enzyme CYP2D6 – which is responsible for breaking down metoprolol.
+As a result, metoprolol levels can rise, which can lead to increased bradycardia.
+Clinically this is usually not critical but should be borne in mind in heart patients.
+The combination with bisoprolol does not have this interaction – bisoprolol is not broken down via CYP2D6.

 Substance / medicationInteractionRecommendation

-Ibuprofen / diclofenac12-fold increased GI bleeding riskParacetamol instead of NSAIDs!
+Ibuprofen / diclofenac12-fold increased GI bleeding riskParacetamol instead of an NSAID!

-OmeprazoleCYP2C19 inhibition → escitalopram levels risePantoprazole is safer!
+OmeprazoleCYP2C19 inhibition → escitalopram level risesPantoprazole is safer!

 St John's wortSerotonin syndrome riskCONTRAINDICATED!